ncatlab/nlab-content/pages/565.md

 +-- {: .un_remark}
 ###### Remark
-Sometimes (often?) the term "concrete category" is used without implying the second condition of representability.
+Often the term "concrete category" is used without implying the second condition of representability.
 This second condition however is important for the statement of concrete [[duality|dualities]] induced by [[dual adjunction]]s.
 =--